Unit 1 - Practice Quiz

 35 What are the two main modes of operation for IPsec?

-A. Public and Private
+A. Block and Stream

-B. Open and Closed
+D. Open and Closed

 36 What is PGP (Pretty Good Privacy) primarily used for?